voormedia/taxology/source/insights/fintech-tackles-withholding-tax-recovery-procedures-in-eu-which-cost-investors-billions.html.md

 summary: >-
   Within the EU, no two withholding tax relief procedures are the same.
 Each country has its own procedure, relief forms, statute of limitations, and its own take on what supporting documentation should be submitted.
-Knowing your way around and complying with all of these different procedures faces investors with tremendous compliance costs.
 ---
 ### Withholding taxes